Legoless/DesignKit/README.md

 - **Attempts to bridge the gap between design tools and iOS SDK:**

-  *There are many designer tools that are basically built to create gorgeous iOS interfaces.
-DesignKit provides plugins and extensions for popular designing tools such as Sketch 3 and Adobe Photoshop CC.
+  *DesignKit provides plugins and extensions for popular designing tools such as Sketch 3 and Adobe Photoshop CC.
 Plugins will generate native DesignKit code to be used in existing projects.*

 - **Adds multiple design sources that can used in many projects out of the box:**